 The crank set are not standard mounts and impossible to find in Central America.

-Good quality tires are always a problem to source in 2nd and 3rd world countries and this tandem seems to run through tires rapidly, especially the front 20”.
-Can find them but they wear through quickly.
-Good news is they are cheap.
+Good quality tires were always a problem to source across central and South America and we ran through tires rapidly, especially the front 20”.
+They were cheap enough to replace and easy enough to find but they wore through quickly.

-The good part about the Hase Pino is the cables for the gears are standard because of the design and easy to find, and the drive chain is standard and easy to find too.
+The cables for the gears are a standard design and easy to find, and the drive chain is standard and easy to find too.

 We did have to replace the free wheel bearing for the stokers crank side early on in the USA, which Hase again were very helpful with sending to a dealer.
-It does make us a bit nervous that the problem will occur again in a place where it may be difficult to fix.
+It is a specific Pino problem and depending on where you travel it can be difficult to replace.

 Hase customer service;

 This has been a very honest take on the Pino as a self supported touring bike.
-We do love the bike as a whole and would not be out here without it.
-It is a constant strain on my/ our stress levels as we wait for the next thing to fail, all part of the fun though right?
-Hase has been pretty good with their support on all accounts.
+We love the bike as a whole, but due to bike failures we experienced on tour our stress levels were high as we anticipated the next problem.
+In saying that, every problem we experienced became part of the adventure and Hase were incredibly supportive on all accounts.

-They covered our cost of a rear wheel build, replaced the frame without question and had the new frame delivered to us in Mexico within a week.
-They have supported us with replacing the front crank set as the teeth have worn on all chain rings, as well as replacing the stoker free wheel bearing early on in our tour.
-So, we have been truly lucky to have their support, and while it is frustrating to have a lot of problems with an expensive 7 month old bike on the road, we do feel confident they will do their best to sort the problems In the future.
+They covered our cost of a rear wheel build, replaced the frame without question and had it delivered to us in Mexico within a week.
+They supported us with replacing the front crankset as the teeth wore out on all chain rings, as well as replacing the stoker free wheel bearing early on in our tour.
+We are truly grateful for all of their support and don’t believe we would not have been able to complete the journey on the Pino without their assistance.

 How I think Hase could improve their Pino design;